The Next Day: Later singles and promotion

 James Murphy (pictured in 2013) remixed "Love Is Lost" in mid-2013, which was released as a single and appeared on The Next Day Extra.

 A music video for the title track was released online on 8 May 2013.
-Featuring actor Gary Oldman as a debauched priest, the video challenged Christian teachings and caused short-term outrage related to its themes and messages.
+Featuring actor Gary Oldman as a debauched priest and actress Marion Cotillard, the video challenged Christian teachings and caused short-term outrage related to its themes and messages.
 Pegg states that in addition to its religious commentary, the video is "yet another dire warning not to place our faith in the hands of ideologues, of prophets, of messiahs, of people who begin by giving you everything that you want."
 On 17 June, "The Next Day" was released as a 7" single on square white vinyl.

 The album's fourth single, "Valentine's Day", was released on 19 August 2013 as a limited 7" vinyl picture disc, with a music video commenting on gun control.
 "Love Is Lost" was remixed by LCD Soundsystem's James Murphy in mid-2013.
 (Note: Bowie and Murphy became friends when the former contributed to Arcade Fire's Reflektor (2013).)
 The full ten-minute remix debuted on 10 October on Shaun Keaveny's BBC Music 6 show and subsequently appeared on The Next Day Extra, while a four-minute edit was unveiled at the Mercury Prize ceremony twenty days later; The Next Day was nominated but lost to James Blake's Overgrown.
 An accompanying video, directed by Bowie himself and with a total budget of $12.99, debuted the following day.
 The full-length and edited remix were packaged with the "Venetian Mix" of "I'd Rather Be High" for a limited-edition 12" single, released on 16 December.
 Bowie also appeared in a Louis Vuitton advertisement with model Arizona Muse where he played a harpsichord and sang "I'd Rather Be High".

 In contrast to the heavy promotion for both Heathen and Reality, Bowie did not conduct interviews or play live for The Next Day, the only promotion being the music videos, occasional photoshoots and a list of 42 words sent to novelist Rick Moody, which the artist considered relevant to The Next Day.
 (Note: Moody wrote the 1994 novel The Ice Storm, the 1997 film adaptation of which featured Bowie's 1997 re-recording of "I Can't Read" over the end credits.
 Moody told The Rumpus that he requested a "sort of work flow diagram" for the album, assuming he would not receive a response and was surprised when he received a list of words "without further comment".)
 Visconti spoke about the album on Bowie's behalf and told The Times in January 2013 that Bowie would never conduct another interview again.
 Leonard added that Bowie was using the album, artwork and videos themselves as artistic statements.
 The Next Day was nominated for Best Rock Album at the 56th Annual Grammy Awards in 2014, while "The Stars (Are Out Tonight)" was nominated for Best Rock Performance.